InsightsInsight - Industrial Disease Claims - POSTED: June 30 2016

 BP oil refinery, Isle of Grain, Medway

-There was another major Medway asbestos culprit on the Isle of Grain; BP’s oil refinery, built in the 1950s and closed in 1983.
+There was another major Medway asbestos culprit on the Isle of Grain; BP’s oil refinery, built in the 1950s and draft in 1983.
 Its large boiler house and extensive network of pipes were all heavily lagged with asbestos, repaired and maintained by their onsite asbestos maintenance contractors, Hallsens.
 Again however, it was not just the laggers who were exposed but all sorts of other trades were significantly exposed to asbestos, including boiler house operatives, maintenance crew and jetty-workers.

 Building trades in the Medway Towns